 Motorola 6416 Back panel connections.

-FiOS Optical Network Terminal mounted on an exterior wall (open).
+Fios Optical Network Terminal mounted on an exterior wall (open).

-FiOS remote control (Motorola 2500, 6200, and 6416).
+Fios remote control (Motorola 2500, 6200, and 6416).

-Battery backup for FiOS Optical Network Terminal mounted inside, plugged into an A/C outlet.
+Battery backup for Fios Optical Network Terminal mounted inside, plugged into an A/C outlet.

-1Thank you so much for writing this review.
+Thank you so much for writing this review.
 Verizon came by my home today and asked if I was interested.
 I recently dumped Comcast’s unreliable Internet service for Verizon DSL and absolutely love it.
 I have had Comcast as my cable provider for 16 years.
 I am a bit worried about changing and receiving unreliable TV service.
 We also have TiVos in every room, so if the Motorola is a pain I am am worried about that also.
 You have my email.
 Can you let me know if you are still enjoying the service?
 Thank you.

-2Thanks for the fantastic review.
+Thanks for the fantastic review.
 The most comprehensive one I’ve seen so far.

 My problem is this: While the prices look great for the 1 year introductory period, what will the price be afterward?